11 key items to consider when selecting a winch

 - Is there a specific delivery date?

-- o Is it a rush order with exotic material or is it standard?
+- Is it a rush order with exotic material or is it standard?

-When we say marine winch, we are talking about either a towing winch, escort winch, or a mooring winch.
+When we refer to marine winch, we are talking about either a towing winch, escort winch, or a mooring winch.
 While all these are very similar it is important to have the right one for the application.

 A towing winch is used for exactly what it sounds like, towing another vessel, barge, or offshore rig.
 They are located on the stern of the vessel and usually are spooled with heavy duty wire cable.
 They will have a level winder due to the weight of the cable.
 When considering a towing winch, you need to know what you will be towing.
 These winches will be under brake tension at most times during transit to a good heavy-duty brake is essential.
 Another thing to consider is sea state while underway.
 This produces a lot of shock on the cable and stress on the winch itself.
 It is suggested to have a constant tension winch for this purpose.
 It is important to consult one of our engineers for design of a towing winch due to the heavy tows, and power of them.